Mailing address: SOE2, Baskin School of Engineering, UC Santa Cruz, 1156 High Street, CA-95064 Santa Cruz.

-I am currently looking to hire one or two graduate students starting in the Fall 2016.
-Please see the information for prospective graduate students for more detail.
+Please see the information for prospective graduate students if you are a propective graduate student interested in working with me.
 If you are a postdoctoral researcher with your own funding, and interested in working with me PLEASE call anytime!

 Current administrative & synergestic positions

 - I am the founding director of the Kavli Summer Program in Astrophysics (formerly ISIMA), a novel multi-disciplinary graduate training and research program, based in Santa Cruz.

 - I am on the faculty of the Woods Hole Summer Program in Geophysical Fluid Dynamics, after which ISIMA was designed.